 We also need to ensure that our foster carers are well equipped and feeling confident before taking a placement.
 For that reason, the length of time for an assessment can vary.
 An assessment is unlikely to be completed in less than three months.

 In everything we do, the wellbeing and safety of the child are most important.
 That’s why we ensure that our foster carers are ready, equipped and confident about looking after the child we place with them.
+Learn more about how long the fostering process will take.

 Many people wonder if they are either too old to look after a foster child or too young.
 It all depends on whether or not you can meet the needs of a child or young person who requires your support.